raredemon/ansible/roles/alias/readme.md

-# ansible common role with system aliases
+# Ansible alias

+role for ansible which install cli alias for root user.